HERMES-DKZ/linked-open-data-humanities/episodes/introduction.md

-For example, if we want to express that Vincent van Gogh painted *Bouquet of Sunflowers*, we can structure it like this:
+For example, if we want to express that Vincent van Gogh painted *Starry Night*, we can structure it like this:

 ### Example Triple for Van Gogh's Painting